ynab/hubot-github-adapter/README.md

         payload     : req.body
         query       : querystring.parse(url.parse(req.url).query)
 ```

-And you can listen to it like so:
+And you can listen to it like so (taken from our [example script](https://gist.github.com/Taytay/3cc046043f49d13c0a02))

 ```coffeescript
   robot.on "github-repo-event", (repoEvent) =>